 - COME PREPARED TO LEARN.
 Bobby Unser once said, “Success is where preparation meets opportunity.”
 Successful students show up to class ready to learn every day.
 They review notes from the day before.
 They write down questions to ask in class tomorrow.
 They have a notebook out and homework ready to turn in thirty seconds after they sit down.
 Teachers notice urgency, preparation, and organization.
 Make sure that your teacher knows that you want to succeed from day one.

 - MAKE SURE THEY SEE YOU.
 The camouflage of the back row is crippling to the impressions you leave.
 Sit towards the front of the class.
 Make sure the teacher sees you taking notes and paying attention during class.
 Not only will this help you stay focused during class, but it will also put you in the teacher’s good graces.

 - TWO HEADS ARE BETTER THAN ONE.
 Learning to network with other students is a success multiplier.
-Not only will your grades improve, but you will also score some serious social capital with your classmates.
+Your grades will improve, and you will also score some serious social capital with your classmates.
 Form study groups with other students who are successful in the class.
 Being able to review and teach each other the material is an excellent way to get ready for an exam.
 Plus, teachers are always listening in the hallways.
 Imagine if a teacher hears that a study group that you organized has helped several students in your class succeed.

 - LEARN THE ART OF THE EMAIL.
 There is nothing more disrespectful to a teacher than sending a poorly written email.
 Start with an appropriate greeting (e.g., Good Morning), a brief but clear message, and end with a simple signature.
 Self advocation is a crucial life skill, and emails are a great first step for shy students.

-If you would like to learn more about impression management or one of the other skills taught through our unique academic coaching curriculum, visit https://saotg.com/one-on-one-coaching/
+If you would like to learn more about impression management or one of the other skills taught through our unique academic coaching curriculum, visit our services page.